Skip to contents

 object

 An object of class "cvforecast".
-It must have an argument x for original univariate time series, an argument MEAN for point forecasts and ERROR for forecast errors on validation set.
+It must have an argument x for the original univariate time series, an argument MEAN for the point forecasts and ERROR for the forecast errors on the validation set.
 See the results of a call to cvforecast.

 alpha